themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 (NOTE: We talked about the block quote having stylized quotation marks with my red color and no indentation.
 Also, Fix LINKS so they open in a NEW tab.)

-> This abnormal tissue contains endometrial glands and stroma.
+This abnormal tissue contains endometrial glands and stroma.
 The glands secrete substances that irritate the surrounding tissues, sometimes causing them to bleed.
 The immune system responds to the release of these substances by releasing inflammatory proteins that rush to the site of disease, causing swelling and inflammation.
 Over time, scar tissue may form and bands of scarring may develop, sticking the pelvic organs together (adhesions).
->

 > \-Vital Health Endometriosis Center

 Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules.

-* Center for Endometriosis Care
+\-Center for Endometriosis Care

 Thorough understanding of the molecular mechanisms underlying the disease is still incomplete.
 Acquired data revealed metabolic reprogramming of ectopic stromal cells with extensive upregulation of glycolysis and downregulation of oxidative respiration, a widespread metabolic phenotype known as the Warburg effect and previously described in many cancers.
 Our results additionally highlight other molecular changes of ectopic endometriotic stromal cells indicating reduced apoptotic potential, increased cellular invasiveness and adhesiveness, and altered immune function.